thaninabanouh/thaninabanouh/README.md

 - 👋 Hi, I’m @thaninabanouh
 - 👀 I’m interested in web marketing
-- 🌱 I’m currently studying in normandie web school
+- 🌱 I’m currently studying in normandie web school, FRANCE
-- 💞️ I’m looking to learn more about "marketing digital"
+- 💞️ I’m looking to learn more about marketing digital
 - 📫 I use social media most of time.

 <!---